 \subsubsection{Individual trajectories}

-Let us for instance consider the design 3 with $\rho=0.4$.
-For each individual $i$, we can compare different time series, such as the series of the underlying scores, of the ratings as well as the series providing the expected stability in the current score.
-The series are $y_{i,t}^{\ast}$, $y_{i,t}$ and $s_{i,t}$, where
+Let us consider the design with $\rho=0.4$.
+For each individual $i$, we compute and compare the time series of underlying scores, ratings as well as the series of expected stability measures in the current rating.
+These series are denoted by $y_{i,t}^{\ast}$, $y_{i,t}$ and $s_{i,t}$, where

-We can also consider the similar series, with $f_{t}=0$, for all $t$, that is without systematic factor, in order to provide insights on the effect of $f_{t}$.
-Such trajectories are provided in Figure 2 with an initial factor value set at $f_{1}=0$, and an initial rating set at $y_{i,0}=2$ corresponding to AA.
+These series are displayed in Figure 1 for an initial factor value of $f_{1}=0$ and initial rating of $y_{i,0}=2$, which is equivalent to AA.

-The trajectories correspond to three different corporate bonds.
-At time 0, a bond is issued with a rating 2 (AA).
-It has some downgrading after month 10 up to default at month 21.
-At this time a new bond is issued to balance the defaulted bond at a rating 1 (AAA), with a systematic downgrading up to default at month 44.
-Then a new bond is issued at time 45 and so on.

-In such an equal birth-death rates environment, each trajectory corresponds to a stochastic number of firms, not to a single firm.
-This stochastic number is equal to the number of times default is reached plus one.
-The advantage of this practice is in ensuring the stationarity of the process, and also getting the rating histories of equal length $T$.
+The displayed trajectories correspond to three different corporate bonds.
+At time 0, a bond with rating 2 (AA) is issued.
+It is subject to downgrading after time 10 down to default in time 21.
+At that time a new bond with rating 1 (AAA) is issued to balance the defaulted bond.
+It is gradually downgraded to default at time 44.
+Then, a new bond is issued at time 45 and so on.
+In such an environment of births and deaths occurring with equal rates, each trajectory corresponds to a stochastic number of firms, rather than a single firm.
+This stochastic number is equal to the number of observed defaults plus one.
+This approach ensures the stationarity of the process and provides the rating histories of equal length $T$.